Gideon-O/Minigrid-Monitoring-And-Support-Script/README.md

 If the site is offline for more that 24 hours, I start receiving information on how long the site has been offline.

+## ALERTS
-## For my SMS, I use Africastalking Bulk SMS.
+- I use Africastalking Bulk SMS.
 They have an easy to use API
+- Also, I use gmail API to deliver critical messages such as Low Credit balance